B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - A woman with a dog canoe down a river.
 - Woman and dog in rowboat on the water.

 We have two kinds of data here: image and text.
-Before creating a neural network model, we need to preprocess and analyze images and descriptions separately, and convert them to a format that the model can understand.
+Before creating a neural network model, we need to preprocess and analyze images and descriptions separately and convert them to a format that the model can understand.
 I will explain this further in the next two sections.

 # Processing Image data
-I used Convolutional Neural Network (CNN) and transfer learning to interpret the content of the images.
-Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a another task.
-This is a popular approach in deep learning where pre-trained models are used as a starting point and in fact, so much of the progress in deep learning over the past few years is attributable to availability of such pre-trained models.
+We have two kinds of data here: image and text.
+Before creating a neural I used Convolutional Neural Network (CNN) and transfer learning to interpret the content of the images.
+Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on another task.
+This is a popular approach in deep learning where pre-trained models are used as a starting point and in fact, so much of the progress in deep learning over the past few years is attributable to the availability of such pre-trained models.
 There are many pre-trained CNN models available to choose from, such as VGG16, ResNet50, Xception.
-For tis project, I used InceptionV3, which is efficient and has a great accuracy.
-This model was created by Google Research in 2014 and it was trained on ImageNet dataset (1.4M images), including 1000 different image classes.
+For this project, I used InceptionV3, which is efficient and has great accuracy.
+This model was created by Google Research in 2014 and it was trained on ImageNet dataset (1.4M images with 1,000 image classes).

-I converted all the images to size 299x299, as required by InceptionV3 and passed them to the model as inputs.
-Then instead of training the model all over gain, I froze the base layers that are already trained to quickly learn the features for a given image, and extracted the resulted feature vectors of 2,048-length (also known as the "bottleneck features").
+I converted all the images to size 299x299, as required by InceptionV3, and passed them to the model as inputs.
+Then instead of training the model all over again, I froze the base layers that are already trained to quickly learn the features for a given image and extracted the resulted feature vectors of 2,048-length (also known as the "bottleneck features").
 The below image shows inceptionV3's architecture, as well as its input and output.

 ![InceptionV3](../assets/img/image_captions/InceptionV3.jpg){: .postImage}

-Note that for a classification task a Softmax function could been applied after this steps and on top of the feature vectors to classify images.
-But for the task at hand, we only need the feature vectors to later combine them with the text data and train a neural network model.
+Note that for a classification task a Softmax function could be applied after this layer, on top of the feature vectors to classify images.
+But for the task at hand, we only need the feature vectors.
+We will later combine them with the text data and train a neural network model.

 # Processing Text Data (Captions)
 I performed the following five steps on the text data: